Understanding a user’s decision data

 What is decision data?

-Decision data is organized into four main sections, each surfacing a different layer of the evaluation.
+Decision data is organized into four sections, each surfacing a different layer of the evaluation.

 General details